$ oc get managedclusters local-cluster

 Replace <hosted_cluster_namespace>

 with an identifier for your hosted cluster namespace.
-Typically, the namespace is created by the HyperShift Operator, but during the hosted cluster creation process on bare metal, a Cluster API provider role is generated that needs the namespace to already exist.
+The HyperShift Operator creates the namespace.
+During the hosted cluster creation process on bare-metal infrastructure, a generated Cluster API provider role requires that the namespace already exists.

 Create the configuration file for your hosted cluster by entering the following command: